-December 31 is upon us!
-I’m expecting thousands of drunken belligerent psychos to descend on my neighborhood tonight, and if you think I’m excited, I’m actually going elsewhere.
+December 31 is nearly upon us!
+I’m expecting thousands of drunken belligerent psychos to descend on my neighborhood next week, and if you think I’m excited, I’m actually going elsewhere.
 Nothing I hate more than Adams Morgan on New Years Eve.
-Tomorrow morning, however, is another story entirely.
-The streets will be dead, most def.
+But New Years morning is another story entirely.
+The streets are quiet, the air is cold and still, the oven is on and the coffee is brewing.
 I love waking up on New Years Day to total silence, enjoying yummy but easy breakfast and hot tea in my bathrobe, and being altogether lazy.

 Even if you’re like me and breakfast/brunch is your thing, I’m sure you feel me that cooking on New Years morning isn’t exactly an appealing thought.
 Especially if you’re hosting tomorrow morning, surely you want something easy to make, but with big wow-factor.
 A Dutch Baby is just the thing.
 It’s a big, floppy, eggy pancake that puffs up beautifully in the oven; pull it out, top with some stewed fruit and a dusting of powdered sugar, and ta-da!
 Perfect breakfast entree.
 It takes 20 minutes to bake and about 15 seconds to mix up.
 Can’t complain about that prep time, now can you?